Updated March 3, 2022

 Classify the body camera videos as PS4125-05: Offense Investigation Records.
 A local government in compliance may then delete the videos after the retention period listed in this series, subject to a destruction hold.† For videos that don’t document use of deadly force by an officer, relate to a criminal or administrative investigation of an officer, or document an alleged criminal act committed by a suspect, use PS4125-05a and treat 90 days as the statute of limitations.

-If you filed a records control schedule with TSLAC, OR if you want to create a body camera records series…
+If you want to create a custom body camera records series…

 † Remember, §202.002 of the LGRA requires local governments to place a destruction hold on a record whose subject matter is in litigation or requested by a member of the public under Chapter 522, Government Code (commonly called a public information request), until the litigation or request is resolved.
 Local retention schedule PS further requires a destruction hold on records whose retention period has expired or does expire during any litigation, claim, negotiation, audit, public information request, administrative review, or other action involving the record.
 This prohibition applies whether a local government classifies the record as PS4125-05 or amends its schedule to include a body camera series.